Democracy depends on the freedom of the press: The latest news on media and journalism

 -Walter Cronkite

+According to the Pew Research Center, more than eight-in-ten U.S. adults (86%) say they get news from a smartphone, computer or tablet.
+Americans say they prefer a digital platform – whether it is a news website (26%), search (12%), social media (11%) or podcasts (3%).* Traditional media remain important even for those people with the most gadgets.
+However, social media and non-traditional outlets are rising as the main source of how people stay informed.
+According to a report from the BBC, Instagram is the most popular news source among younger people.

+In this information age, it's vital to have an open conversation on how the message is delivered.

-Here are some of the latest stories in the Media and Journalism channel on Newswise
+Here are some of the latest stories in the Media and Journalism channel on Newswise.
+For a more in-depth look at social media issues, check out the Social Media channel.

 Newswise Live Event for March 15: What can we expect from AI and Chatbots in the next few years?